edgelesssys/contrast/README.md

 ## Generic Workflow

+The following instructions will guide you through the process of making an existing Kubernetes deployment confidential and deploying it together with Contrast.

 ### Prerequisite

 A CoCo enabled cluster is required to run Contrast.
 Create it using the `az` CLI: